-Richie Norton is the award-winning author of the #1 bestselling book The Power of Starting Something Stupid (translated in 10+ languages) and Résumés Are Dead & What to Do About It.
+Richie Norton is the award-winning, bestselling author of the book The Power of Starting Something Stupid (in 10+ languages) and Résumés Are Dead & What to Do About It.
+In 2019, Richie was named one of the world’s top 100 business coaches by Dr. Marshall Goldsmith.
 He is an international speaker (including TEDx & Google Startup Grind) & serial entrepreneur.

-Richie is the founder of Global Consulting Circle, creating/scaling business models for venture-backed startups & strategy for private equity entry & exit.
-He is the Co-Founder of Prouduct—helping entrepreneurs turn ideas into profitable products w/ global sourcing & end to end supply chain.
-Norton founded Edit.Today—a multinational video editing service for vloggers.
-Millions of entrepreneurial-minded people study Norton's work & blended learning, modular educational programs (self-directed learning online courses, masterminds, conferences, workshops, articles, keynotes, videos, interviews, books, mentoring, university lectures).
+Richie is the founder of Global Consulting Circle, creating/scaling business models for venture-backed startups.
+He is the Co-Founder of Prouduct — helping entrepreneurs go from idea to market full service w/ global sourcing & end to end supply chain.
+Norton founded Edit.Today — a multinational video editing service for vloggers.
+Millions of entrepreneurial-minded people study Norton’s work & blended learning, modular educational programs (self-directed learning courses, masterminds, podcasts, articles, keynotes, interviews, books, mentoring, university lectures).
 Executives & celebrities alike seek out Richie to create new value-based products/experiences for their audiences.

-Richie founded a mentor capital org to help end poverty & establish the Mark & Laura Willes Center for International Entrepreneurship—where he serves on the Mentor Venture Capital Board at BYU Hawaii.
-Richie is published in the Journal of Microfinance & is a ChangeAid Award winner for "outstanding accomplishment in international development, international relations, humanitarian aid and academic achievement."
+Richie founded a mentor capital org to help end poverty & establish the Willes Center for International Entrepreneurship — where he serves on the Mentor Venture Capital Board at BYU Hawaii.
+Richie is published in the Journal of Microfinance & is a ChangeAid Award winner for “outstanding accomplishment in international development, international relations, humanitarian aid and academic achievement.”

 Richie received his MBA from the world’s #1 ranked international business school, Thunderbird School of Global Management.
 Richie is happily married, has four boys and lives on the North Shore of Oahu, Hawaii.